Back To Search Results

 The diagnostic criteria for primary biliary cholangitis include an absence of any other liver disease, no evidence of extrahepatic biliary obstruction on imaging, and at least 2 out of 3 of the following:

-- Presence of antimitochondrial antibody (AMA) with a titer of 1:40 or higher
+2. Presence of antimitochondrial antibody (AMA) with a titer of 1:40 or higher

-- Histopathological evidence of primary biliary cirrhosis (nonsuppurative destructive cholangitis or "florid duct lesion" and destruction of interlobular bile ducts with a predominance of lymphocytic infiltration).
+3. Histopathological evidence of primary biliary cirrhosis (nonsuppurative destructive cholangitis or "florid duct lesion" and destruction of interlobular bile ducts with a predominance of lymphocytic infiltration).

+Liver biopsy is not required for diagnosis but is helpful in disease prognosis and staging.[10][11]
+Asymptomatic patients with abnormal liver chemistry, especially abnormal alkaline phosphatase, should be evaluated for primary biliary cirrhosis.
+Patients who present with vague right upper quadrant pain, unexplained pruritus, fatigue, jaundice, skin hyperpigmentation, and unexplained weight loss should also be evaluated for primary biliary cirrhosis.
 Patients who are suspected of having primary biliary cirrhosis should undergo a right abdominal ultrasound, magnetic resonance cholangiopancreatogram (MRCP), or endoscopic retrograde cholangiopancreatogram (ERCP) to rule out the extrahepatic biliary obstruction.
 Once the extrahepatic obstruction is ruled out, AMA should be obtained.
 In some instances, IgM is elevated.

+In cases of atypical disease presentation with elevated ALP but normal AMA, alternative diagnosis and liver biopsy should be considered for diagnosis.
+However, with typical clinical features of primary biliary cholangitis and positive AMA, a normal ALP liver biopsy is not required.
 Patients with primary biliary cholangitis also have a deranged lipid profile due to cholestasis.
 Fifty percent of patients have elevated cholesterol, which clinically manifests as xanthomas and xanthelasmas.
-Primary biliary cholangitis patients also have iron deficiency anemia due to chronic blood loss secondary to portal hypertensive gastropathy.Primary biliary cholangitis patients who have already developed cirrhosis may have coagulopathy (elevated prothrombin time), thrombocytopenia, and leukopenia in addition to anemia.
+Primary biliary cholangitis patients also have iron deficiency anemia due to chronic blood loss secondary to portal hypertensive gastropathy.
+Primary biliary cholangitis patients who have already developed cirrhosis may have coagulopathy (elevated prothrombin time), thrombocytopenia, and leukopenia in addition to anemia.

 Treatment / Management

+The goal of therapy in primary biliary cholangitis is to prevent disease progression and manage the symptoms and complications related to chronic cholestasis.[11][12][13]
 Ursodeoxycholic acid (UDCA) is approved by the food and drug administration (FDA) for the treatment of PBC.
-It is a hydrophilic bile salt, which stabilizes hepatocyte membranes against toxic bile salts and inhibits apoptosis and fibrosis.
-The recommended dose is 13 mg/kg to 15 mg/kg per day.
+It is a hydrophilic bile salt that stabilizes hepatocyte membranes against toxic bile salts and inhibits apoptosis and fibrosis.
+The recommended dose is 13 mg/kg to 15 mg/kg daily.
 Patients benefit most when UDCA is started at an earlier stage, which has been shown to delay the progression of the disease and the development of cirrhosis.
 UDCA also leads to histological improvement.
+In patients who do not respond to UDCA, obeticholic acid (OBCA) an alternative FDA-approved medication with restriction use can be administered with UDCA.
+OBCA is a farnesoid X receptor agonist that helps to reduce ALP, GGT, and transaminase levels due to its antifibrotic and choleretic properties.
+However, it does not improve survival or disease-related symptoms.(A1)

 Complications of chronic cholestasis

 Hyperlipidemia: About 85% of patients with primary biliary cholangitis have a deranged lipid profile.
-As the disease progress, HDL decreases, and LDL increases.
-Statins are recommended and have not shown to have a deleterious effect on liver function.
-In addition, patients with primary biliary cirrhosis and abnormal lipid profile have not shown to have elevated risk for myocardial infarction and strokes.
+As the disease progresses, HDL decreases, and LDL increases.
+Statins are recommended and have not been shown to have a deleterious effect on liver function.
+In addition, patients with primary biliary cirrhosis and an abnormal lipid profile have not been shown to have an elevated risk for myocardial infarction and strokes.

-Pruritus: The actual cause of pruritus is understood poorly in primary biliary cholangitis Nonetheless, various agents have been shown to provide symptomatic relief.
+Pruritus: The actual cause of pruritus is poorly understood in primary biliary cholangitis.
+Nonetheless, various agents have been shown to provide symptomatic relief.
 These are cholestyramine, rifampin UDCA, naltrexone, and antihistamines like diphenhydramine and hydroxyzine.

 Liver transplant: Liver transplant is the standard gold treatment for primary biliary cholangitis.
-Patients with primary biliary cholangitis will develop complications related to cirrhosis (hepatic encephalopathy, recurrent ascites, severe portal hypertensive gastropathy, bleeding, or hemorrhage secondary to gastric or esophageal varices).
-They will also have disabling symptoms such as fatigue, intractable pruritus, and severely deranged bilirubin level in the absence of liver cancer.
+Patients with primary biliary cholangitis develop complications related to cirrhosis (hepatic encephalopathy, recurrent ascites, severe portal hypertensive gastropathy, bleeding, or hemorrhage secondary to gastric or esophageal varices).
+They also have disabling symptoms such as fatigue, intractable pruritus, and severely deranged bilirubin levels in the absence of liver cancer.
 These patients should be evaluated for a liver transplant.

 Differential Diagnosis

-- Biliary obstruction/stricture
+• Biliary obstruction/stricture

-- Primary sclerosing cholangitis
+• Primary sclerosing cholangitis

-- Hepatitis
+• Hepatitis

-- Drug-induced liver disease
+• Drug-induced liver disease

 Staging